darkmavis1980/sample-react-app-with-jest-tests/README.md

 ## Let's take some snapshots

 Snapshots are committed with the code, and they should live alongside the unit tests.

+They store a json representation of the rendered component, and can be used to compare the code generated with the code you are testing.

+They can be updated by Jest if necessary or if the template changes.

 ## Not only components